 - Has acquired experience in ordinary Balint groups.

-- Has a supervisor and demonstrates competencies in running a Balint group.
-Will submit the written report/reference from the supervisor to the Balint Society Council.
+- Has a supervisor and demonstrates competencies in running Balint groups.
+Will submit the written report/reference from the supervisor to the leadership team.

 - Encourage the development of a safe and free environment within the group and awareness of the importance of protecting the boundaries of the group.

 - Focus the work on an exploration of the relationship between patient and the doctor/ health care professional, rather than seeking solutions or teaching.

 - Demonstrate an awareness of group processes and unconscious processes that are likely to affect the task of the group.

 - Demonstrate an openness to learning about their personal style in leading a group and awareness that their attitudes and responses will influence the dynamics of the group.